-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Languages and Literature, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2024 WAEC and JAMB subject combination (admission requirements) for Languages and Literature, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 On this page, I will guide you on the required O level subject combination to study Languages and Literature. if you are a returning visitor, you can skip reading repetitive paragraphs.